evidentlyai/evidently/docs/book/profiling/README.md

 To get the calculation results as a JSON file, you should create a **Profile**.

-JSON profiles helps integrate Evidently in your prediction pipelines.
-For example, you log and store JSON profiles for further analysis, or build a conditional workflow based on the result of the check (e.g. to trigger alert, retraining, or generate a visual report).
+JSON profiles help integrate Evidently in your prediction pipelines.
+For example, you can log and store JSON profiles for further analysis, or build a conditional workflow based on the result of the check (e.g. to trigger alert, retraining, or generate a visual report).

 The profiles calculate the same metrics and statistical tests as visual reports.
-You can thing about profiles as "JSON versions" of reports.
+You can think about profiles as "JSON versions" of the Evidently dashboards.

 To specify which analysis you want to perform, you should select a **Section**.
-You can combine several sections together in a single Profile.
+You can combine several sections in a single Profile.
 Each section will contain a summary of metrics, results of statistical tests, and simple histograms that correspond to the chosen [Report](../reports/).

-You can generate JSON profiles in Jupyter notebook, Colab and other notebooks, or using the command-line interface.
+You can generate JSON profiles in Jupyter notebook, Colab and other notebooks, or use the command-line interface.

-To understand requirements for the data inputs and understand column mapping, explore the corresponding sections in the [Dashboards](../dashboards/) section of documention: it works just the same.
+To understand requirements for the data inputs and understand column mapping, explore the corresponding sections in the [Dashboards](../dashboards/) section of the documentation: it works just the same.

-You can also explore sepcific [integrations](../integrations) to see how Evidently works with other ML tools.
+You can also explore specific [integrations](../integrations) to see how Evidently works with other ML tools.

 ## How to generate JSON profiles